Blanchette | French Family Dining in Soho

 Generally, you should approach French food with caution.

-It’s run by French brothers Yannis and Maxim Alary (with their third brother Malik in charge of music), with the aim of creating a convivial atmosphere surrounding good food and drink.
-And of course, like all households with three brothers, they’ve decided to achieve this through sharing, with a menu made up of small plates and heftier portions that can be plated up at the table like an old-school family feast.
+It’s run by French brothers Yannis and Maxim Alary (with their third brother Malik in charge of music), with the primary aim of creating a convivial atmosphere surrounding good food and drink.
+To that end, Blanchette also accommodates groups of up to 14 in the Jungle Room, an intimate private dining room adorned with its own hand-painted murals.

-NOTE: Blanchette Soho is open daily from noon-11pm (9pm Sun), and you can book a table on their website HERE.
+NOTE: Blanchette Soho is open Monday – Saturday, 12-11pm.
+You can find out more, and book a table HERE.

 Blanchette | 9 D’Arblay Street, W1F 8DR